 Currently the Grand Rapids Public Museum School students are working with Urban Roots to curate garden development and design.
-Throughout April and May, students will begin plants and caring for the garden.
+Throughout April and May annually, students will begin plants and caring for the garden.
 Throughout the Summer Museum camps and Curiosity Labs will continue to care for and connect food to the process of gardening.

 Visitors can follow the work of the urban garden and learn about the entire process from soil to table, by visiting the GRPM.
 This will be an annual process from April – October of each year.